How does a new student apply for fall or spring housing?

 Are there laundry and kitchen facilities?

 Please note that, we reserve the right to limit access and capacity to all common areas in all residence halls, in keeping with social distancing guidance and best practices from state and local government and health authorities.

 When do the residence halls open?

 For fall semester arrival, all students will must select a move-in appointment before they may move in.
-Starting early August , resident students who are assigned to a room, have submitted their Housing Agreement and their Pre-Arrival Form, and who comply with COVID-19 Vaccination requirements, will be able to select a move in time through MyHousing.
-The targeted move in date for new students is September 2 and 3 for New York City, and September 3 in Pleasantville.
-Please review the Move-In Plan for more details.
+Starting early August , resident students who are assigned to a room, have submitted their Housing Agreement and their Pre-Arrival Form, and who comply with immunization requirements, will be able to select a move in time through MyHousing.
+More information can be found in our Move In Plan.

 What is the move in process like?